ahmdilloo/easy-share/README.md

 Water
 Gas
 Charge
-gas  calculate according to persons who live in unit. water and charge calculate according to number of building units count.
+gas  calculate according to number of building units count . water and charge calculate according to persons who live in unit.